PINetDalhousie/Spotlight/README.md

 6. [License](#license)

 ## Overview
 Software artifacts for Spotlight: Shining a Light on Pivot Attacks Using In-network Computing.
 Repo contains data plane code, control plane rules, attack traces, and our host comparison version.
 Our data and controle plane is written using [Jinja](https://jinja.palletsprojects.com/en/stable/) to allow for parameter variation.
-Once code is generated from teh templates is can be run on a [Tofino switch](https://github.com/barefootnetworks/Open-Tofino).
+Once code is generated from the templates, it can be run on a [Tofino switch](https://github.com/barefootnetworks/Open-Tofino).

 We also provide our attack traces and some support scripts to help reproduce our results.